-People have a strong need to save items and are very distressed when they are forced to part with the items or even think about parting with the items.
+People with hoarding disorder have a strong need to acquire and save items and are very distressed when they are forced to part with the items or even think about parting with the items.
 People do not have enough space to accommodate all the items they accumulate.
 Living areas become so crowded and cluttered that they cannot be used, except for storing hoarded items.
 For example, stacks of hoarded newspapers may fill the sink and cover the countertops, stove, and floor in the kitchen, preventing the kitchen from being used to prepare meals.

 Without treatment, symptoms typically continue throughout life, with little or no change.

-Doctors distinguish hoarding from temporary accumulation of stuff and clutter (for example, when property is inherited) because hoarding persists.
+Doctors distinguish hoarding disorder from temporary accumulation of stuff and clutter (for example, when property is inherited) because hoarding persists.
 It differs from collecting things (such as books or figurines) because hoarding, unlike collecting, is disorganized and interferes with the person's ability to use the cluttered rooms.

 Because many people are unwilling to stop hoarding, doctors may need to use motivational techniques to help people participate in treatment.